 The University of Florida Board of Trustees created the University of Florida Investment Corporation (UFICO), a direct support organization, to manage University investments.
 UFICO is governed by a volunteer board of directors independent from the Foundation.
 The Foundation has a management agreement with UFICO to manage a significant portion of its investments.
-Management fees are payable at the beginning of each quarter and are computed based on amounts budgeted by UFICO and the market value of the assets as reported by the custodians at the previous quarter end.
+Management fees are payable at the beginning of each quarter and are computed based on amounts budgeted by UFICO and the market value of the assets as reported by the custodians at the previous quarterend.
 The asset valuations used in the fee calculations include all funds and assets under management, including cash and accrued income.
-Annualized fees charged were 0.18% of the related assets under management for the fiscal year ended June 30, 2019.
-Management fees expensed during the year ended June 30, 2019 under this agreement totaled \$3,162,327, which are included in investment return in the accompanying Statement of Revenues, Expenses and Changes in Net Position.
+Annualized fees charged were 0.18% for both the fiscal years ended June 30, 2020 and 2019.
+Management fees expensed during the fiscal years ended June 30, 2020 and 2019, under this agreement totaled \$3,319,119 and \$3,162,327, respectively, which are included in investment return in the accompanying Statements of Revenues and Expenses and Changes in Net Position.